 “We don’t own a house or a car, but I knew that I wanted to write a will when my husband and I went on our first trip without our son,” says Blake, mom of a one-year-old.
 “We found a template online, and were able to use the same lawyer my parents used to look through it.
 We were only billed about two hours of time, which was worth it to make sure it was airtight.”

-To get the best of both worlds, you can use an online service, like Willing, which walks you through the process step-by-step.
+To get the best of both worlds, you can use an online service, which walks you through the process step-by-step.
 The service was designed by some of the most respected attorneys in the world to provide you with a complete estate planning package customized to your specific needs.
 This includes a last will and testament, living will for medical emergencies, power of attorney for finances, and a revocable living trust or transfer deed to keep your home out of probate.

 Once a will is completed, it needs to be signed according to state law in order to be valid.
 The exact requirements for signing a will vary by state.
 In general, most states require that the will be signed in the presence of two witnesses, who must also sign the will.